robertsahlin/robertsahlincom/content/post/firebase-and-google-analytics-app-plus-web-bigquery-export-to-EU.md

 Hence, the solution is to:

-1. Setup the export in Firebase Analytics / Google Analytics app + web
+1. Activate/link the BigQuery export in your Firebase project
-2. Create a dataset in your firebase project in Bigquery with your analytics_NNNNNNNNN name and EU as the region before the first export is executed.
+2. Go to BigQuery and create a dataset under your Firebase project using your analytics_NNNNNNNNN name and EU as the region before the first export is executed.
 3. Wait and voila - your data starts pouring into your Bigquery dataset in the EU region!

 The way the export works is that it first looks for a dataset with the ID and if it doesn't already exist then a dataset is created in the default region, i.e. US.